Rowee13/Rowee13/README.md

 Hi 👋 My name is Rowee
 ======================

-I am Self-taught Web and Mobile App Developer
+I am a Self-taught Web and Mobile App Developer
 ------------------------------

 I am an architect who became interested in technology and software development which leads me to learn programming in 2021.
 From the day I decided to learn how to build applications, I explore software architecture to understand its fundamental needs.
 Now, I am focusing on frontend and mobile app development to launch and build my ideas with the help of firebase as a backend technology.